filamentphp/filament/packages/forms/docs/03-fields/09-file-upload.md

 By default, files will be uploaded publicly to your storage disk defined in the [configuration file](../installation#publishing-configuration).
 You can also set the `FILAMENT_FILESYSTEM_DISK` environment variable to change this.

-> Please note, to correctly preview images and other files, FilePond requires files to be served from the same domain as the app, or the appropriate CORS headers need to be present.
+> To correctly preview images and other files, FilePond requires files to be served from the same domain as the app, or the appropriate CORS headers need to be present.
 Ensure that the `APP_URL` environment variable is correct, or modify the [filesystem](https://laravel.com/docs/10.x/filesystem) driver to set the correct URL.
 If you're hosting files on a separate domain like S3, ensure that CORS headers are set up.

 To change the disk and directory for a specific field, and the visibility of files, use the `disk()`, `directory()` and `visibility()` methods: